dcj/Clojure-GeoSpatial-Study-Group/README.md

 * An important operation in my work is to determine the point-of-closest-approach (`PCA`) of a trajectory to a location-of-interest (`LOI`), and including the distance-of-closest-approach (`DCA`) and time-of-closest-approach (`TCA`), and I haven't found any `geo` support for these.
 PostGIS does provide some helpful (partial) support, via the `ST_3DClosestPoint` function.
+I could really use similar support in `geo`

 ## Visualization